 In Roquefort there is a Maternelle (pre-school from 3-6), a Primary (from 6-11) and a Collège (secondary school/middle school from 11-15).
 These are all state schools, completely free of charge.
 There is also a private Catholic Maternelle and Primary and a subsidised Crèche (nursery from 3 months – 3 years).
 The photos with kids in show the Maternelle playground during a sports gala and my little son’s class having a snack at the end of the year with visiting big brother.
 In the middle row you can see the Crèche and Primary school (note the rounded tiles on the roofs) and bottom right is the Collège (very modern and pretty much the only building in the town without a Provençal roof!)

 Roquefort has a brand new supermarket in the centre of town which has a wet fish counter and good butcher.
-We have all necessary shops for everyday living though for clothing, sports equipment, toys, DIY etc it's necessary to go to bigger towns such as Grasse, Antibes, Cannes and Nice.
-Worthy of note are the two delicious boulangeries, a lovely greengrocer/deli and a upmarket deli.
+We have all necessary shops for everyday living though for clothing, sports equipment, toys, DIY etc it’s necessary to go to bigger towns such as Grasse, Antibes, Cannes and Nice.
+Worthy of note are the two delicious boulangeries, a lovely greengrocer/deli and an organic food shop.
 There is also a weekly outdoor Provençal market.
 You can tell how long someone has been living in Roquefort by what they call the supermarket.
 It is now an Intermarché, but was a Shopi before that and Codec even longer ago.
-Most of my friends refer to it as Shopi (at least 8 years since it changed hands) but I'm an Inter (pronounced an-terre) girl!
+Most of my friends refer to it as Shopi (at least 8 years since it changed hands) but I’m an Inter (pronounced an-terre) girl!

 I hope you enjoyed looking around my neighbourhood.
 I think it’s pretty obvious from this post and my blog in general that I absolutely love living here and love welcoming guests from all over the world to my gîte.
 One of the best things about Roquefort is its location.
 We are bang in the middle of everything; nothing is far and wherever you drive in this area you are rewarded with beautiful views, over towards the Alps, the Gorge du Loup, Courmettes hill (the hill in the photo top and bottom left in the streets’ collage), forests and the Mediterranean sea.
 We are close to big urban centres but right by forests and rivers.
 We can ski and sail – on the same weekend on a good day in spring!